jzonthemtn/hashitalks2021-terraform-nlp/README.md

 curl -X POST http://$ALB:8080/ner --data "George Washington was president of the United States." -H "Content-type: text/plain"
 ```

 The response will be a JSON-encoded list of JSON entities (`George Washington` and `United States`) from the text.
-(THe actual output will vary based on the model's training and input text.)
+(The actual output will vary based on the model's training and input text.)

+> Note: if you receive a `503 Service Temporarily Unavailable` response, be patient and try again in a few moments.

 ## GPU